onlydustxyz/protostar-vscode-test-adapter/README.md

 Then interact with your tests as any other Test extension.

-Test Result will be displayed in test output console.
+Test results will be displayed in the test output console.

 ![test view](img/test-result.gif)